levanduy/code-and-design/README.md

-# Agiletech code and design documentation
+# code and design documentation
 *Implemented in Javascript ES6, facilitating new techonogies like Babel, React, Flowtype*

 ## 📗 Table of Contents